peterzam/box/README.md

 # xDocker
 Docker with X Server.
-Actually, containerised my daily "linux" softwares.
+Actually, containerised my daily "Linux" softwares.
 ## *!!!
 Use this only if you fully understand what you are doing.
 This is a personal project.
 Don't use it in real-time deployment !!!*
 Why did I write this?